 kinda obvious, i guess,

 but expertly executed!

-I don't think I saw "When I Take My Sugar to
+I don't think I saw "When I Take My

 and the Crawfish song by Zachary Richard (unless he's just covering, but I thought he wrote it).